1891 Sewanee Tigers football team

 The 1891 Sewanee Tigers football team represented the Sewanee Tigers of Sewanee: The University of the South during the 1891 college football season.
 In the inaugural season of Sewanee football, the Tigers compiled a 1–2 record.
-The team's quarterback was Ellwood Wilson, considered the "founder of Sewanee football."
-He had come from Lawrenceville, New Jersey, where he played football before, to Sewanee in 1889.
+The quarterback for the team's first game was Ellwood Wilson, considered the "founder of Sewanee football."
+He had come from the Lawrenceville School in Lawrenceville, New Jersey, where he played football, to Sewanee in 1889.
 While introducing the sport to Sewanee, he was forced to use a piece of wood shaped like a football until he found a real one.
+Alex Shepherd, a fellow Lawrenceville graduate and the son of Alexander Robey Shepherd, had more playing experience than Wilson and was selected to be the team's first captain.

 Sewanee's first intercollegiate game was the first instance of the Sewanee–Vanderbilt rivalry and Vanderbilt's second ever game.
 The win over Tennessee was that program's first game.